-At the Citizens' Parliament half the people would be women, and half men.
+In a Citizens' House selected using sortition (random selection) half the people would be women, and half men.
 Some of them would be young, and some old.
-There would be one from every electoral district, and their educational levels would also match the census data.
+There would be one from every corner of the country, and their educational levels would also match the census data.
 In short, it would be a mirror of our society.

-Why a Citizens' Parliament?
-Because they work.
+Why a Citizens' House in Parliament?
+Because assemblies like this have been shown to work.
 Because people trust the decisions they come to.
-Because they come to decisions we all would come to if we had access to balanced information and the time to deliberate on options together with a diverse group of people.
+Because they come to the decisions that we all would come to if we had access to balanced information and the time to deliberate on the options together with a diverse group of people.
 Because the many are smarter than the few, and these people are free from the constraints imposed on today's politicians.
 Find out more in our Frequently Asked Questions.